This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • The company has no tax liabilities.

-• The company is free of debt of any Malaysian government department or agency.
+• The company is debt-free to any Malaysian government department or agency.

-• The company is yet to make any dividends to the shareholders.
+• The company has yet to make any dividends to the shareholders.

 • The company information is up to date.